 In addition to the annuity and unitrust variations, a CLT may be created as a “grantor” or “non-grantor” trust.
 In a “grantor” charitable lead trust, the trust principal is paid back to you, the grantor (or your estate), at the end of the term.
 A transfer to this type of trust provides a current income tax deduction.
 In a “non-grantor” charitable lead trust, the remainder interest in the trust typically passes to your children or other family members at the end of the term.
 If the non-grantor charitable lead trust is created during your life, you may receive a gift tax deduction for the value of the charitable income interest.

 George would like to support Northwestern and provide for his children.
-Following his adviser’s recommendation, George funds a charitable lead annuity trust with assets valued at $2,500,000.
+George received a windfall amount of income and needs a large income tax deduction to offset the income.
+Following his advisor's recommendation, George funds a grantor charitable lead annuity trust with assets valued at $1,000,000.

-George’s trust pays $175,000 (7 percent of the initial fair market value) to Northwestern each year for 15 years, which will total $2,625,000.
-After that, the balance in the trust goes to his children.
-Assuming a 6 percent investment return, the children will receive approximately $1,918,101.
+George's trust pays $70,000 (7 percent of the initial fair market value) to Northwestern each year for 15 years, which will total $1,050,000.
+After that, the balance in the trust reverts back to George.
+He receives an income tax charitable deduction of $854,311.

 Calculate Your Benefits